 This guide is also meant to be used by developers, network administrators and system administrators who can interpret this guide and modify it for their existing environment.
 Simply following this guide will not implement a functioning PKI for your organization, you will need to modify the steps accordingly to make it function properly.
 This means creating different servers, modifying steps for different Active Directory domains, modifying LDAP settings, modifying file paths, creating different certificates, and other critical steps as needed.

 Updates and Additional Materials

-If there are any updates for the guide or additional materials, they will be posted to the page.
+If there are any updates for the guide or additional materials, they will be posted to this page.